Summer Deals & Coupon Codes for 2023

 FIX Appliances CA — Professional Technicians For Fixing Dryers

-Suppose you are a Canadian homeowner who needs help repairing any electric appliance (such as a dryer running too hot, or a dryer making loud noise).
 Contact FIX Appliances CA for top-rated assistance.
 We are an experienced appliance maintenance and repair team with TSSA gas certifications.
-Our goal is to help homeowners diagnose appliance issues and increase the life of their appliances.
+Our goal is to help homeowners diagnose dryer issues and increase the life of their appliances.
 Here’s why FIX Appliances CA is a trusted repair and maintenance contractor among Canadian homeowners and businesses:

-• And for many manufacturers, for example, to improve the quality of service, we have same-day service availability.
-For example, this time, we can schedule a selection of appliances from Panasonic or KitchenAid appliance repair on the same day.
+• Same-day service: And for many manufacturers, for example, to improve the quality of service, we have same-day service availability.
+For example, this time, we can schedule a selection of appliances from Samsung or LG appliance repair on the same day.
 Check this option with our dispatchers before noon on the same day.
 Jobs will be booked on a first-come, first-served basis.

-• 7 am – 9 pm everyday communication.
+• Business hours: Our customer service representatives operate from 7:30 am to 9:00 pm, 7 days a week, 365 days a year, including weekends & holidays.
 We always find time to respond to inquiries and follow-up questions.
 FIX Appliances CA has a dedicated customer support team ready to answer questions and offer assistance.

-• 90-day refund guarantee.
-We offer every homeowner high-quality, affordable repair services.
+• Complete warranty: 90-day refund guarantee: We offer every homeowner high-quality, affordable repair services.
 That’s why your satisfaction is our priority.
-FIX Appliances CA technicians will provide a refund if an appliance we repaired or replaced failed in the 3-month window after the repair.
+FIX Appliances CA technicians will provide a refund if an appliance we repaired or replaced fails in the 3-month window after the repair.

-You can contact FIX Appliances CA technicians for the home appliance service from anywhere in Canada.
-The first service call is free — so don’t hesitate to reach out to professional technicians for consults and appliance inspection.
+You can contact FIX Appliances CA technicians for home appliance service from anywhere in Canada.
+The first service call is free — so don’t hesitate to contact professional technicians for consults and appliance inspection.
 We look forward to hearing from you and offering expert-level assistance.
 Please leave a message or give us a call at toll-free number 1-888-242-0777.

 fixappliance